Areas of Expertise

-Short fiction in The Massachusetts Review, Tin House, and The Best of Tin House: Stories.
-Creative non-fiction and reviews in The Atlantic and The Los Angeles Review of Books.
+Short fiction in The Massachusetts Review, Tin House, The Indiana Review, and The Best of Tin House: Stories.
+Creative non-fiction and reviews in The Atlantic, The Washington Post, and The Los Angeles Review of Books.
 Scholarly articles on mentoring and faculty development in Innovative Higher Education and The NEA Higher Education Advocate.

 Boston Authors Club’s Julia Ward Howe Award Finalist, 2017.